Authors

 Quant Analyst - Investment Solutions

 Alexander Eisele is a finance professional with diverse expertise.
 He holds an economics degree from the University of Augsburg and a Master’s degree from Ludwig-Maximilians-Universitat Munchen.
-He developed analytical skills using Bloomberg and Datastream at Unicredi before earning a PH.D. in Finance from USI Universita Della Svizzera italiana.
+He developed analytical skills using Bloomberg and Datastream at Unicredit before earning a PH.D. in Finance from USI Universita Della Svizzera italiana.
 At Swiss Finance Institute he spent 5 years as a researcher, focusing on asset pricing and alternative investment strategies.
 Now at UBS-AM, Alexander specializes in analytics and quantitative modeling.

 PDF